Deep Dive Sessions

 Following this, the practical micro-workshop “The Art of Seeing Animals” offers a fast, hands-on experience linking biodiversity education with cultural learning.
 This format fosters key ESD competencies such as systems thinking, critical reflection, and aesthetic awareness, while encouraging a deeper understanding of our relationship with nature.
 Developed jointly by Dessau Zoo and the Anhalt Art Gallery, the workshop showcases local ESD expertise as a good practice example for schools and educational programs.

-Host & organisation: Education Office of the Municipality of Dessau-Roßlau, Zoo Dessau, Anhalt Gallery of Paintings
+Host & organisation: Agne Tonkunaite-Thiemann, Education Office of the Municipality of Dessau-Roßlau together with the Zoo Dessau and the Anhalt Gallery of Paintings

 The NiCE Knowledge Platform: A Toolkit for Urban Circular Lifestyle Transformers

-Join us for an interactive demonstration of the central legacy of the NiCE project: the Knowledge Platform.
-This workshop is ideal for anyone who would like to mainstream circular lifestyles in their city.
-The format will be an interactive guided tour and solution mapping, where you will discover the powerful "NiCE Solution Box", explore inspiring best practices via the Virtual Exhibition, and access expert insights to immediately translate circular lifestyle concepts into concrete action in your city or community.
+Join us for an interactive demonstration of the NiCE project’s central legacy: the Knowledge Platform.
+This workshop is ideal for anyone looking to mainstream circular lifestyles in their city.
+The session will feature an interactive guided tour and solution mapping exercise.
+Participants will discover the “NiCE Solution Box”, explore inspiring best practices via the Virtual Exhibition, and access expert insights to translate circular lifestyle concepts into concrete action.
+The workshop is designed as a mix of demonstration and hands-on application involving teamwork.
+First, we will provide a brief introduction to the NiCE project and the platform’s purpose.
+Second, we will take a rapid, guided tour of all sections of the platform.
+Third, participants will work in small groups (3–5 people) to tackle various urban challenges using the platform’s resources.
+During the solution mapping, participants are encouraged to use their own electronic devices.
+The session will conclude with a wrap-up and a Q&A.

 Further information: Circular Lifestyles